Record of Employment (ROE)

 Completing Records of Employment

-On the Record of Employment form, you enter details of the employee's work history with your business, including his or her insurable earnings and insurable hours.
+On the Record of Employment form, you enter details of the employee's work history with your business, including their insurable earnings and insurable hours.

 Records of Employment can be done in paper form or electronically.